 Management and prevention of incidents

-The SIRS sets requirements for providers of aged care services to manage and take reasonable action to prevent incidents.
-It focuses on older Australians’:
+The Serious Incident Response Scheme (SIRS) sets requirements for providers of aged care services to manage and take reasonable action to prevent incidents.
+It focuses on older people's:

 - quality of life.

-Providers must have an incident management system in place as part of the SIRS requirements.
-An effective incident management system helps you to:
+Under the SIRS, providers must have an incident management system in place.
+An effective system will help to:

-- identify, manage and resolve incidents that happen during the delivery of care and services to older Australians
+- identify, manage, and resolve incidents that happen during the delivery of care and services to older people

-The Aged Care Quality and Safety Commission administers the SIRS.
-Providers must use the My Aged Care provider portal to notify the Commission if a reportable incident occurs.
-The portal administrator for each provider can assign designated staff access to the SIRS dashboard tile.
+The Aged Care Quality and Safety Commission (ACQSC) runs the SIRS.
+Providers must use the My Aged Care provider portal to tell the ACQSC if a reportable incident occurs.

 Changes to reporting for unlawful sexual contact or inappropriate sexual conduct

-From 3 October 2022, residential aged care providers must report all reportable incidents of unlawful sexual contact or inappropriate sexual conduct as a Priority 1 reportable incident.
-You must report Priority 1 reportable incidents within 24 hours of becoming aware of the incident.
+From 3 October 2022, providers must report all incidents (or alleged incidents) of unlawful sexual contact or inappropriate sexual conduct as Priority 1 reportable incidents.
+Providers must report a Priority 1 reportable incident in 24 hours of becoming aware of it to the ACQSC.

-This change strengthens safeguards for older Australians receiving aged care services.
-It was created following stakeholder feedback and consultation with the Aged Care Quality and Safety Commission.
+This change strengthens safeguards for older people receiving aged care services.